TianshuangQiu/Composer-Bot/README.md

 # Composer-Bot

-Project of a  high school student.
+Project of a high school student, well now students.

-Most of it are probably not gonna work.
+Most of it is probably not gonna work.